 Hell, even the theme song gets this a couple times!

-Deconstruction: In the movie, Homer's normally idiotic, selfish behavior create some realistic problems with his family.
+Deconstruction: In the movie, Homer's normally idiotic, selfish behavior create some realistic problems with his family by first time in years.
 Bart begins to despise his own father because of Homer's lack of care and hilarious abuse for him and tries to find a father figure in Ned, and Marge eventually leaves him for being a selfish, apathetic dick, taking the children with her.

 Fiction 500: The never-mentioned company to which Russ Cargill belonged, and still belongs, before being appointed head of the EPA.
 From what we've seen of its resources so far, they have enough funds to produce a dome to permanently seal in a giant metropolis like Springfield, set up extremely hi-tech security cameras all around said metropolis and produce a bomb powerful enough that, when detonated, can leave a crater the size of the Grand Canyon.